ampproject/amphtml/extensions/amp-selector/1.0/README.md

 # Bento Selector

-The Bento Selector is a control that presents a list of options and lets the user choose one or many options; the contents of the options aren't just limited to text.
+An input that presents any type of content as list of options.
+The contents of the options aren't just limited to text.
+It can be configured to allow the user to select only one, or multiple options.

-## Usage

-### Web Component
+## Web Component

 You must include each Bento component's required CSS library before adding custom styles in order to guarantee proper loading.
 Or use the lightweight pre-uprgrade styles available inline.
 See [Layout and Style](#layout-and-style)

-#### Example: Import via npm
+### Example: Import via npm

-Install via npm:

 ```sh
 npm install @bentoproject/selector